 It’s important that your home is warm.
-If your home isn’t warm enough you could end up getting sick and you might start to see damp appearing in your home.
+If your home isn’t warm enough you could end up getting sick and you might start to see damp and mould appearing in your home.

 Damp and mould